 Previous Grant Recipients page on the OMI website.

-Unincorporated not-for-profit associations and community groups based in Western Australia can be auspiced by an eligible organisation (Auspicing Guidelines apply).
+Unincorporated not-for-profit associations and community groups based in Western Australia may apply under the auspices of an eligible organisation.

 Please note that while schools are not eligible to apply for funding, incorporated school-based Parents and Citizens and Parents and Friends groups based in Western Australia are eligible to make an application.

-OMI may accept grant applications on behalf of a group through an eligible auspicing body.
-If the application is successful, the grant agreement and payment will be issued to the auspicing body and they will be responsible for leading primary communication with OMI.
+OMI may accept grant applications on behalf of a group through an eligible auspice body.
+If the application is successful, the grant agreement and payment will be issued to the auspice body and they will be responsible for leading primary communication with OMI.

 Refer to the